 Cases for Minors

 Annuity rates can also be higher when you’re working on a case for minor.
 Because the minor cannot get any money out of the annuity until age 18, there’s enough time before the payment stream begins that the annuity interest rate will be a bit higher — and the fact that the principal and interest earned on those annuities are totally guaranteed and completely tax-free is a great benefit.

-In short, to answer the question — what are interest rates like right now? — they’re bad.
+In short, to answer the question — what are interest rates on structured settlement annuities like right now? — they’re bad.
 In spite of that, a structured settlement annuity should still be a consideration for your client.
-It might make sense if payment aren’t needed for a few years.
+It might make sense if payment isn’t needed for a few years.

 If you have any questions about structured settlement annuities and whether an annuity might make sense for one of your clients, please send us a message or give us a call.
 We’d be happy to discuss the best approach and solution for your client.